- Trash and Recycling

 If your City of Durango wildlife-resistant trash container is damaged, please call (970) 375-5004.

-Businesses in Durango are responsible for ensuring that their trash containers are secured from bears and other wildlife.
+Businesses in Durango are responsible for ensuring their trash containers are secured from bears and other wildlife.
 Additional trash collection services may be necessary during bear season.

-During 2019, City of Durango commercial customers in the Phase 1 downtown corridor had Auto Locks fitted on their front load trash containers.
+In 2019, City of Durango commercial customers in the Phase 1 downtown corridor had Auto Locks fitted on their front load trash containers.

 View Commercial Phase I map (PDF).